keshrisohit/solwed_program/README.md

 IT is a program on solana where you can register you marriage , in future you can create NFTs of you moments, create digital wedding card as NFT and much more.

-You can event trade - example if wedding invitation NFT belongs to celberity wedding  and only 100 of them were issued it has some worth as it is unique authentic and rare.
+You can event trade - example if wedding invitation or moment  NFT belongs to celberity wedding  and only 100 of them were issued it has some worth as it is unique authentic and rare.